joacasallas2/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 * What are the differences between pointers and arrays
 * How to use strings and how to manipulate them
 * Scope of variables
+* What are pointers to pointers and how to use them
+* What are multidimensional arrays and how to use them
+* What are the most common C standard library functions to manipulate strings

 ## Tasks 1 ##
 1. [0-reset_to_98.c](https://github.com/joacasallas2/holbertonschool-low_level_programming/blob/main/pointers_arrays_strings/0-reset_to_98.c)